realglobe-Inc/sugo-actor/README.md

     }
   })

-// Connect to cloud server
+// Connect to hub
   yield actor.connect()
 }).catch((err) => console.error(err))

 ```

-### Declare a single function as module
+### Declare a Single Function as Module

 Sometimes you do not want multiple module methods, but only one function.
 Just declaring a function as module would do this.